TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Position and Style**: Place the slicer near your chart and use the **Slicer Tools > Options** tab to adjust its appearance.

 3. **Filter Effectively**:
-   - **Single Selection**: Click a size (e.g., "Medium," "Large") to update the chart and PivotTable with relevant data.
+   - **Single Selection**: Click a size ("Medium," "Large") to update the chart and PivotTable with relevant data.
    - **Multiple Selections**: Hold **Ctrl** (Windows) or **Command** (Mac) to compare sizes.